Everton's 'new identity' under manager Sorensen

 "I feel really comfortable in my role as captain to move this team towards better standards so we can push each other."

-Everton welcomed around 1,000 fans to an open training session at Goodison Park last month and you could feel a greater togetherness than recent times.
+Everton welcomed about 1,000 fans to an open training session at Goodison Park last month and you could feel a greater togetherness than recent times.

 Players spoke of the "relaxed" atmosphere created by Sorensen and his staff, while fans waited on a Friday morning for autographs, selfies and a word with the new boss.